-USACE, and/or the NFS shall consult with the SHPO of jurisdiction, appropriate Federallyrecognized tribe(s), and other consulting parties, as appropriate, to develop and implement a feasible vibratory reduction strategy.
+USACE and/or the NFS shall consult with the SHPO of jurisdiction, appropriate Federally-recognized tribe(s), and other Consulting Parties, as appropriate, to develop and implement a feasible vibratory reduction strategy.
 The plan will follow the best practices outlined in NCHRP 25-25, Current Practices to Address Construction Vibration and Potential Effects to Historic Buildings Adjacent to Transportation Projects (2012) or similar.
-Generalized steps are the following: 1) Consultation between historic building owner, Project Delivery Team and reviewing agencies such as SHPO and local planning departments to identify potential risks, negotiate changes and agreement on protective measures.
-2) Documentation of the condition of the building prior to commencement of adjacent work, including a detailed photo survey of existing damage as specified in the particular treatment plan.
-3) Establishment of vibration limits not to be exceeded based on condition of building, founding soil conditions, and type of construction vibration.
-4) Implementation of protective measures at both the construction site and the historic building, which could include specific means and methods to be used and those that will not be used and as specified in the BCOES.
-5) Implement regular monitoring during construction to identify damage, evaluate the efficacy of protective measures already in place and to identify and implement additional corrective steps.
-The results of any implemented plan will be shared with the consulting parties to the particular adverse effect and summarized in the annual plan.
+Generalized steps are the following: 1)

+consultation between historic building owner, Project Delivery Team and reviewing agencies such as SHPO and local planning departments to identify potential risks, negotiate changes and agreement on protective measures; 2) documentation of the condition of the building prior to commencement of adjacent work, including a detailed photo survey of existing damage as specified in the particular treatment plan; 3) establishment of vibration limits not to be exceeded based on condition of building, founding soil conditions, and type of construction vibration; 4) implementation of protective measures at both the construction site and the historic building, which could include specific means and methods to be used and those that will not be used and as specified in the BCOES; 5) implementation of regular monitoring during construction to identify damage, evaluate the efficacy of protective measures already in place and to identify and implement additional corrective steps.
+The results of any implemented plan will be shared with the Consulting Parties to the particular adverse effect and summarized in the annual plan.